jasonbrooks/centos.org/content/legal/trademarks.md

 {:toc}

 #Introduction

-This document (the "Guidelines") contains guidelines for use of the CentOS word mark (the "Word Mark"), as well as the CentOS logotype, the CentOS graphical symbol, the &#39;Powered by CentOS&#39; logo and all other CentOS logos (the "Logos") (collectively, the "CentOS Marks").
+This document (the "Guidelines") contains guidelines for use of the CentOS word mark (the "Word Mark"), as well as the CentOS logotype, the CentOS graphical symbol, the &#39;Powered by CentOS&#39; logo, and all other CentOS logos (the "Logos") (collectively, the "CentOS Marks").

 The CentOS Marks are trademarks of Red Hat, Inc. ("Red Hat").
 Trademarks provide assurance about the quality of the goods or services with which the trademarks are associated.
 Confusion can arise if the same or similar names are used on identical or similar offerings.
 Red Hat&#39;s protection of the CentOS Marks thus benefits the CentOS Project and the CentOS community.